ElyssaW/cheat-sheet/README.md

 - `app.delete('/', (req, res) => { [action] })` to delete information from the connected database.
 Like `.put`, this can also receive information from the user (The ID of an item to be deleted, for example) and should end in a redirect.

+### Render/Redirect commands
+In your routes, you have to define what the user will see when they navigate to that route.
+Here are some useful commands for it:

+- `res.send([info])` to print raw, unstyled text to the page

+- `res.sendFile([filepath])` to send an HTML file

+- `res.render([filepath])` to render an ejs file

+- `res.redirect([route url])` to send to another route

+### Sending information along routes
+Maybe you want to send information along a route to display on the view page.

+- `res.render('[URL]', { variableName: variable })` inside of the route.
+The object will contain all information you want to send along, accessed by the variable name.
+You can define multiple fields as you would multiple items in an object

 ### Using forms in Express

 So you want to send information across your HTML pages?
 Easy to do!
 Here's how.
 In your HTML/EJS: